3 OCT – 10 OCT ‘18

-Mr Francois Louw, CEO of Vista Clinic, one of 30 psychiatric hospitals in the National Health Network (NHN) group of hospitals and the principal sponsor of the initiative says: “Many people think that it’s crazy to walk from Pretoria to Cape Town.
-After all, there are far easier ways of travelling between the two capitals.
+Mr Francois Louw, Director of the National Hospital Network (NHN) group of hospitals says: “Many people think that it’s crazy to walk from Pretoria to Cape Town.
+After all, there are far easier ways of traveling between the two capitals.
 The primary objective of this initiative is to elevate awareness of mental illness.
 More importantly though, it aims to de-stigmatize the associations around the word “crazy”, often used through ignorance and fear of mental illness.”

 Research suggests many stereotypes and a general negative attitude towards mental illness.
 Even at a young age, children refer to people who suffer from a mental illness as “crazy” or “weird”.
 Sadly, these derogatory references, based on ignorance, remain throughout adulthood.

 “People often call those suffering from a mental illness, “crazy”.
-With the Crazy for Walking initiative, we aim to show what it really means to be crazy…walking 1500 km from Pretoria to Cape Town… now THAT’S what I call “crazy!”.
+With the Crazy for Walking initiative, we aim to show what it really means to be crazy…walking crazy distances from 3 – 10 October… now THAT’S what I call “crazy!”.

 Nicolene Cronje – Project Manager